-- Inspection of orchards will be undertaken at an inspection intensity that would, at a 95% confidence level, detect visual symptoms if shown by 1% of the trees.
+- Orchards will be inspected at an intensity that would, at a 95% confidence level, detect visual symptoms if shown by 1% of the trees.
 This inspection will take place between 4 to 7 weeks after flowering when conditions for fire blight disease development are likely to be optimal.
 The detection of any visual symptoms of fire blight will result in the suspension of the orchard/block for the season.
-This measure is intended to significantly reduce the likelihood that apples will carry fire blight bacteria in the calyx. - the use of disinfection treatment, for example, chlorine, in the packing house to remove existing and prevent further surface contamination with fire blight bacteria.
+This measure is intended to significantly reduce the likelihood that apples will carry fire blight bacteria in the calyx. - the use of disinfection treatment, for example chlorine, in the packing house to remove existing surface contamination with fire blight bacteria and prevent further contamination.